 Once an HAE attack starts, an acute medication stops the processes in your body that cause swelling and pain.

-Because an attack can be very serious if it affects your airway, experts recommend keeping at least two doses of acute medication with you at all times.
+Because an attack can be very serious if it affects your airway, experts recommend keeping at least

 There are several types of medications that stop an HAE attack: